BRAVE Clinic for Blood Test Anxiety & Needle Phobia (Trypanophobia)

 Frequently Asked Questions

-The BRAVE Clinic is designed for patients who may find blood tests especially difficult, including young children, patients with severe needle phobia, neurodivergent patients, and some adults with intellectual disability or a history of difficult blood collection.
+The BRAVE Clinic is designed for patients who may find blood tests especially difficult, including young children who are afraid of needles, patients with severe needle phobia or trypanophobia, neurodivergent patients, and adults with intellectual disability or a history of distressing blood collection.

 The BRAVE clinic sees patients of all ages – from birth into late adulthood.